Stable isotope labeling by amino acids in cell culture

-Stable Isotope Labeling by/with Amino acids in Cell culture (SILAC) is a technique based on mass spectrometry that detects differences in protein abundance among samples using non-radioactive isotopic labeling.
+Stable isotope labeling by amino acids in cell culture (SILAC) is a technique based on mass spectrometry that detects differences in protein abundance among samples using non-radioactive isotopic labeling.
 It is a popular method for quantitative proteomics.

 Procedure

 Two populations of cells are cultivated in cell culture.
 One of the cell populations is fed with growth medium containing normal amino acids.
 In contrast, the second population is fed with growth medium containing amino acids labeled with stable (non-radioactive) heavy isotopes.
 For example, the medium can contain arginine labeled with six carbon-13 atoms (13C) instead of the normal carbon-12 (12C).
 When the cells are growing in this medium, they incorporate the heavy arginine into all of their proteins.
 Thereafter, all peptides containing a single arginine are 6 Da heavier than their normal counterparts.
 Alternatively, uniform labeling with 13C or 15N can be used.
 Proteins from both cell populations are combined and analyzed together by mass spectrometry as pairs of chemically identical peptides of different stable-isotope composition can be differentiated in a mass spectrometer owing to their mass difference.
 The ratio of peak intensities in the mass spectrum for such peptide pairs reflects the abundance ratio for the two proteins.